reactive-python/reactpy-django/docs/src/reference/hooks.md

 Subscribe to a [Django Channels layer](https://channels.readthedocs.io/en/latest/topics/channel_layers.html) to send/receive messages.

-Layers are a cross-process communication system that allows you to send/receive messages between different parts of your application.
+Layers are a multiprocessing-safe communication system that allows you to send/receive messages between different parts of your application.

-This is often used to create chat systems, synchronize data between components, or to signal re-renders from outside your components.
+This is often used to create chat systems, synchronize data between components, or signal re-renders from outside your components.

 === "components.py"